 The initial election period is within 30 calendar days of your hire date or the date you become newly eligible for the State Health Benefits Program.
 If you enroll, your FSA will be effective the first of the month coinciding with or following the date of employment, or the date you become newly eligible for the State Health Benefits Program.
-No election changes are allowed after your FSA has taken effect unless you experience a consistent qualifying mid-year event.
+No election changes are allowed after your FSA has taken effect unless you experience a consistent Qualifying Life Event (QME).